uSadiki/VirtualTouringScripts/README.md

 ---

-Developed as part of a Master’s thesis in Informatics at the University of Oslo.
+Developed as part of a Master's thesis in Informatics at the University of Oslo.